 The answers in all examinations and in all work submitted must be in English unless otherwise directed.
 Students may apply for permission to use standard linguistic dictionaries in the presentation of written work for assessment.
-Such applications should be made in writing to the Registrar not later than 14 days prior to the need to use the linguistic dictionary.
+Such applications should be made in writing to the Officer-in-charge, Examinations Section not later than 14 days prior to the need to use the linguistic dictionary.